Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 I have found the little _Node_ webserver called [httpster](https://github.com/SimbCo/httpster) to be very help for front-end development.
 It makes serving content from your current working folder as easily as typing _httpster_.

-Finally I make the assumption you have an active connection to the internet.
+It is what I used in conjunction with a web browser to test the content of this article.

 ### Some useful links